SpM-lab/SparseIR.jl/README.md

 intermediate representation of correlation functions.
 It provides:

  - on-the-fly computation of basis functions for arbitrary cutoff Λ
- - basis functions and singular values are accurate to full precision
+ - basis functions and singular values accurate to full precision
  - routines for sparse sampling

 Installation